aalertubella/aalertubella.github.io/index.md

 ## About

-I am a postdoc at [Umeå University](https://www.umu.se/en/).
-I work with [Virginia Dignum][VD] in a [WASP](https://wasp-sweden.org/) project focused on the formal verification of ethical principles of AI systems.
+I am a Senior Research Engineer at [Umeå University](https://www.umu.se/en/) in the [Responsible AI](https://www.umu.se/en/research/groups/responsible-artificial-intelligence/) group.

 My research areas include logic and proof theory (in particular [deep inference](http://alessio.guglielmi.name/res/cos/index.html)).
-I am interested  in the design of formalisms and systems, as well as in applications of logic in intelligent systems.
+I am interested  in the design of formalisms and systems, as well as in applications of logic for intelligent systems.

 Previously, I was a postdoc at [IRIF](https://www.irif.fr//en/index) (Univ.
 Paris Diderot).